DarrenR96/DR-Personal-Blog/index.md

 ### Recently I have ...

+- started a job as an Associate Professional at the Electrical & Computer Engineering Department in the University of the West Indies.
-- started a job as an Associate Professional at the Microsoft Innovation Center Trinidad ([CARIRI](http://www.cariri.com/)).
+- worked as an Associate Professional at the Microsoft Innovation Center Trinidad ([CARIRI](http://www.cariri.com/)).
 - registered and started a [MSc.
 Data Science programme](https://sta.uwi.edu/fst/dcit/dcit_postgraduate/DataScience) in the University of the West Indies.
 - been awarded a BSc. in Electrical & Computer Engineering from the University of the West Indies.
 - launched an [online learning platform](http://elearncaribbean.com) catered to bringing education across the Caribbean.
 This story was published both by the Guardian and the [Newsday](https://newsday.co.tt/2018/09/09/schol-winner-gives-back/?fbclid=IwAR3XTF0FkbGgdwc-BwEzGEo6WC_whziSY1l0GKoTfGdF0bjTlQ0UgQ2hJII).